Forms, File Uploads and Security with Node.js and Express — SitePoint

 Uploading files in HTML forms is a special case that requires an encoding type of

 "multipart/form-data".
-See MDN’s guide to sending form data for more detail about what happens with multipart form submissions.
+See MDN’s guide to sending form data for more details about what happens with multipart form submissions.

 You’ll need additional middleware to handle multipart uploads.
-There’s an Express package named
+There’s an Express package named multer that we’ll use here:

 // routes.js

-const multer = require('multer')
+const multer = require('multer');

 // validation ...